Query

 >=

-in // the property is equal to either A, B or C
+"in" // the property is equal to either A, B or C

-not-in // the property is different from A, B and C.
+"not-in" // the property is different from A, B and C.

-order documents based on a field
+order documents based on one field

 orderBy(propertyName, orderDirection)